bch0w/spectral/alaska/akatom/northern_alaska_tomography.md

 - We'll throw in a large buffer here just incase we have some slower or non- direct surface waves and gather 500s seismogram time.

+### Misc.
+Notes:
+Largest station distance in dataset is AK.TNA -> TA.E29M which is 1334km.
+For
+the ZZ component, the main signal tapers out by 15m which sets the simulation time.

+For a 40core mesh ~120000 elements, a 20m simulation time takes ~22m on Chinook